qdrant/examples/qdrant_101_getting_started/README.md

 )
 ```

-## 4. Recommendations
+## 4. Recommendation systems

 A recommendation system is a technology that suggests items or content to users based on their preferences, interests, or past behavior.
-It's like having a knowledgeable friend who can recommend movies, books, music, or products that you might enjoy.

 In its most widely-used form, recommendation systems work by analyzing data about you and other users.
-The system looks at your previous choices, such as movies you've watched, products you've bought, or articles you've read, and it then compares this information with data from other people who have similar tastes or interests.
-These systems are used in various companies such as Netflix, Amazon, Tik-Tok, and Spotify.
+The system looks at your previous choices, such as movies you've watched, products you've bought, or articles you've read.
+It then compares this information with data from other people who have similar tastes or interests.

+Such systems are used in various companies such as Netflix, Amazon, Tik-Tok, and Spotify.
 They aim to personalize your experience, save you time searching for things you might like, or introduce you to new and relevant content that you may not have discovered otherwise.

-In a nutshell, a recommendation system is a smart tool that helps you discover new things you'll probably enjoy based on your preferences and the experiences of others.

-Qdrant offers a convenient API that allows you to take into account user feedback by including similar songs to those the user have already liked (👍), or, conversely, by excluding songs that are similar to those the user has signal it did not like (👎).

-The method is straightforward to implement via the `client.recommend()` method, and it provides enough flexibility that the logic on how the feedback gets capture can rest in the hands of the developers at your organization.
-So, what do you need to keep in mind when making recommendations with Qdrant?
+Qdrant's API supports such a system, letting you account for user feedback.
+For example, you can recommend songs based on user likes (👍) or exclude similar ones to content users have disliked (👎).

+To do this, use the `client.recommend()` method and consider the following elements:

-- `collection_name=` - from which collection are we selecting vectors.
+- `collection_name=` - the collection from which the vectors are selected
-- `query_filter=` - which filter will we apply to our search, if any.
+- `query_filter=` - optional filter to apply to your search
+- `query_vector=` - optional search vector
-- `negative=` - are there any songs the user explicitly didn't like?
-If so, let's use the `id` of these songs to exclude semantically similar ones.
+- `negative=` - optionally, specify the `id` of disliked songs to exclude other semantically similar songs
-- `positive=` - are there any songs the user explicitly liked?
-If so, let's use the `id` of these songs to include semantically similar ones.
+- `positive=` - in case of liked songs, specify their `id` to exclude similar songs (required)
-- `limit=` - how many songs should we show our user.
+- `limit=` - specifies how many songs to show to the user

-One last to note is that the `positive=` parameter is a required one but the negative one isn't/

-With this new knowledge under our sleeves, imagine there are two songs, "[Suegra](https://www.youtube.com/watch?v=p7ff5EntWsE&ab_channel=RomeoSantosVEVO)" by Romeo Santos and "[Worst Behavior](https://www.youtube.com/watch?v=U5pzmGX8Ztg&ab_channel=DrakeVEVO)" by Drake represented by the ids 17 and 120 respectively.
+Imagine there are two songs, "[Suegra](https://www.youtube.com/watch?v=p7ff5EntWsE&ab_channel=RomeoSantosVEVO)" by Romeo Santos and "[Worst Behavior](https://www.youtube.com/watch?v=U5pzmGX8Ztg&ab_channel=DrakeVEVO)" by Drake represented by the ids 17 and 120 respectively.
 Let's see what we would get with the former being a 👍 and the latter being a 👎.

 ```python